-For those patients who are failing to make expected progress 6-12 weeks after an injury, reexamination in order to confirm the accuracy of the diagnosis and re-evaluation of the treatment program should be performed.
-Assessment for potential barriers to recovery (yellow flags/psychological issues) should be ongoing throughout the care of the patient.
-However, at 6-12 weeks, alternate treatment programs, including formal psychological or psychosocial evaluation, should be considered.
-Referrals to mental health providers (i.e.: psychology/psychiatry) for the evaluation and management of delayed recovery do not indicate or require the establishment of a psychiatric or psychological condition.
+For those patients who fail to make expected progress 6-12 weeks after an injury and whose subjective symptoms do not correlate with objective signs and tests, reexamination in order to confirm the accuracy of the diagnosis and re-evaluation of the treatment program should be performed.
+When addressing a clinical issue that is not inherently a mental health issue, assessment for potential barriers to recovery (yellow flags/psychological issues) should be ongoing throughout the care of the patient.
+At 6-12 weeks, alternate treatment programs, including formal psychological or psychosocial evaluation should be considered.
+Clinicians must be vigilant for any pre-existing mental health issues or subsequent, consequential mental health issues that may be impacting recovery.
+For issues that are clearly and inherently mental health issues from the outset (i.e. when it is evident that there is an underlying, work-related, mental health disorder as part of the claim at issue), referral to a mental health provider can and should occur much sooner.
+Referrals to mental health providers for the evaluation and management of delayed recovery do not indicate or require the establishment of a psychiatric or psychological condition.
 The evaluation and management of delayed recovery does not require the establishment of a psychiatric or psychological claim.